hagsfdf/aws-bigdata/udemy/2-collection.md

 Did this before!
 Provides a dedicated **private** connection from a remote network to your VPC.

-- Can setup multiple 1 Gbps or 10 Gbps dedicated netowrk connections
+- Can setup multiple 1 Gbps or 10 Gbps dedicated network connections
 - Setup Dedicated connection between your DC and Direct Connect locations
 - You need to setup a Virtual Private Gateway on your VPC
 - Access public resources (S3) and private (EC2) on same connection